Tuesday, December 3, 2024

 In Victoria Smith's book 'Hags' she quotes Helen Joyce and Louise Perry.
 She believes that older women like Mary Whitehouse protected younger women and children from predators like Jimmy Savile.

-Not only did Mary Whitehouse not protect young people and children from abusers like John Smyth and Jimmy Savile (she presented Savile with an award) her type of older woman did great harm to young women.
+Not only did Mary Whitehouse not protect young people from abusers like John Smyth and Jimmy Savile (she presented Savile with an award) her type of older woman did great harm to young women.
 In Ireland they were insisting that pregnant teenage girls were sent to mother and baby homes or Magdalene Laundries.
 Unmarried pregnant girls weren't welcome in the community because they set a bad example to the others.

 It wasn't that bad in England but this type of older woman smothered the happiness of young women in many different ways.
 They took a dim view of sex education and contraception.
 They were happy for young women to enter early marriage or work in a menial job as a factory worker, typist or servant.